PollutionAmbient air

 When people think of polluted air, outdoor air pollution is often first to come to mind.
 But did you know that the air quality in an indoor environment can be just as bad, if not even worse?

-In fact, experts say that the air within homes and indoor public places like schools can be more seriously polluted than the outdoor ambient air in even the largest and most industrialized cities (Oliveira, M. et al., 2022; Niculita-Hirzel, H., 2022).
+In fact, experts say that the air within homes and indoor public places like schools can be more seriously polluted than the outdoor ambient airOpens in a new tab. in even the largest and most industrialized cities (Oliveira, M. et al., 2022; Niculita-Hirzel, H., 2022).

 Fortunately, you can support your overall health and quality of life by taking steps to ensure clean breathing air in your home, workplace, and recreational areas.
 Since many individuals spend the majority of their time inside, it's vital that we maintain healthy indoor air quality and discover strategies to improve it!